The Highlights of Rome in One Day

-A few weeks ago I boarded my impossible flights: I was traveling from Amsterdam to Tokyo but for some reason the cheapest flight (and if you travel as often as I do you value cheap flights…) would take me first to Rome and then to Tokyo 19 hours later.
+A few weeks ago I boarded my impossible flights: I was traveling from the Netherlands to Tokyo, Japan, but for some reason the cheapest flight (and if you travel as often as I do you value cheap flights…) would take me first to Rome and then to Tokyo 19 hours later.

 One of the things I love about Rome is that, as long as you are staying somewhere in the center, you can walk anywhere.
 Ok, you have to enjoy walking because from one end of the center to the other end might take you 40 minutes, but I found that doable and loved it!

-What to do in Rome if you only have 24 hours?
+What to Do in Rome in 24 Hours?

 Drop off your bags and start exploring!